 Chapter 2: Managing Strain – Styles of International Rule Making

-International rules now emanate from a bewildering array of institutions and in an equally bewildering variety of forms.1 The most important venues are often small and obscure.
+2. Managing strain – styles of international rule making International rules now emanate from a bewildering array of institutions and in an equally bewildering variety of forms.1 The most important venues are often small and obscure.
 The source of rules that affect the well-being of individuals and communities can be traced to their origin only with difficulty by anyone other than the cognoscenti.
 Bodies such as the Financial Action Task Force on Money Laundering (FATF), the Nuclear Suppliers Group (NSG), or even the Intergovernmental Panel on Climate Change (IPCC) are not household names, but their actions range from preventing the financing of terrorism to preventing the export of equipment that could be used for the production or delivery of nuclear weapons, and to assessing whether and to what extent human activities might contribute to climate change.
 In addition, the form in which rules are transmitted from the international level where they are conceived, to the national and local level where they are applied, is equally diverse and bewildering.
 Moreover, in their passage from the international venue where they have been agreed, to the regional, national and local levels where they are applied, many of the rules change their nature, becoming precise where they were flexible, binding where they were exhorting ‘best practice’.
 It is a world that is comprehensible only to experts and specialists.
-In order to start describing the present state of international rule making, this chapter first compares two ‘ideal’ styles of international rule making (they are ‘ideal’ only in the sense of being simplified and abstract)...
+In order to start describing the present state of international rule making, this chapter first compares two ‘ideal’ styles of international rule making (they are ‘ideal’ only...

 You are not authenticated to view the full text of this chapter or article.